The amount of average Canadian household debt has been in the news many times the past couple of months.

 One issue that many people do not consider is that household debt is also passed on to the estate when a person passes away.

 How a person’s debt is passed on to the estate depends on whether or not that person had a will, and if so what the will stipulates.
 Suffice it to say that debt which is passed on to the estate must be dealt with by the inheritors of the estate, usually the spouse and/or children of the deceased.

-Have you considered using a life insurance policy to cover outstanding household debt?
-While this may not be immediately appealing (since one must pass away for the issue to be taken care of), it does mean that the surviving spouse (and/or children) will not be have that debt passed onto them (which in some cases can be significant).
+Have you considered using a life insurance policy to cover the outstanding household debt?
+While this may not be immediately appealing (since one must pass away for the issue to be taken care of), it does mean that the surviving spouse (and/or children) will not have that debt passed onto them (which in some cases can be significant).

-A term life insurance plan suits this situation best, since it is the cheapest type of life insurance available.
+A term life insurance plan suits this situation best since it is the cheapest type of life insurance available.
 While permanent life insurance is used as a wealth management tool, it is more expensive than term life.
-In this particular situation it is debt, and not wealth, that we are alleviating.
+In this particular situation, it is debt, and not wealth, that we are alleviating.